-The State of North Carolina and the County of Buncombe have extended Phase 2 of our COVID-19 recovery plan until July 17th.
+The State of North Carolina and the County of Buncombe are now in Phase 2.5 of our COVID-19 recovery plan until October 2, 2020.

 - The Stay at Home Order has been lifted, but vulnerable populations are strongly encouraged to continue to stay home

 - Restaurants, fitness centers, personal care services and other businesses are permitted to open with restrictions on occupancy and service protocols

 - Gatherings are allowed at reduced capacity

 - Playgrounds and parks are able to open

 - The state has joined Buncombe County in requiring that face masks or cloth coverings be worn when going into any business or outside when it is not possible to socially distance 6 ft. apart.